JulienLebranchu/rtunaatlas_scripts/README.md

 # Global Tuna Atlas - How to setup and update the database and the catalogue

 This document aims at presenting quickly how to setup and update the global tuna atlas database.
-For additional information, please check the document Global tuna atlas - technical documentation located here: https://docs.google.com/document/d/1jxaE4iMiBI1TsG0Qb0siPal_1g_VHgUufCvA9DX009M/edit?usp=sharing
+For additional information, please check the document [Global tuna atlas - technical documentation located](https://docs.google.com/document/d/1jxaE4iMiBI1TsG0Qb0siPal_1g_VHgUufCvA9DX009M/edit?usp=sharing)

 ## Prerequisites :